One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 Technology Integration

-Platforms like Guidebook help planners create branded apps that keep attendees informed and engaged throughout the event.
+Platforms like Guidebook help admissions and orientation teams create branded apps that keep admitted students and families informed and engaged throughout the event.

 Content and Programming